jcoudsi/jquery.media.outlet/README.md

 - url

 ### loadedMedia
-The attribute name of the used HTML element which specified the media file URL to display when the plugin in display once the page is loaded.
+The attribute name of the used HTML element which specifies the media file URL to display when the plugin is loaded.

 ### noPreviewImage
-The attribute name of the used HTML element which specified the image file URL to display when there isn't preview to display for the chosen media
+The attribute name of the used HTML element which specified the image file URL to display when the chosen media can't be previewed.

 ### uploadedFileTypes
 The authorized file types for upload mode.
 Following types can be used :